QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 $$ \mu(p,e) = \frac{p^\top (\Pi^{-1} b - e)}{p^\top (\Pi^\top \Pi )^{-1} p}. \tag{4} $$

 Equation (4) tells how marginal utility of wealth depends on  the endowment vector  $e$ and the price vector  $p$.
+Equation (4) tells how marginal utility of wealth depends on  the endowment vector  $e$ and the price vector  $p$.

 **Remark:** Equation (4) is a consequence of imposing that $p (c - e) = 0$.
 We could instead take $\mu$ as a parameter and use (3) and the budget constraint (2') to solve for $W.$ Which way we proceed determines whether we are constructing a **Marshallian** or **Hicksian** demand curve.